 See rebate application for full list of rebate bonuses

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and what type of panels you're installing.
 Falmouth can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.